 Euroguidance

-In cooperation with other national centres, the Euroguidance Centre in Serbia supports networking of career practitioners and advisors in the field of career guidance and counselling, by organising seminars, training programmes and study visits at national and international level.
+In cooperation with other national centres, the Euroguidance Centre in Serbia supports networking of career practitioners and advisors in the field of career guidance and counselling, by organising seminars, training programmes and study visits at national and international levels.

-More information about the Euroguidance centre can be found at www.euroguidance.rs
+More information about the Euroguidance Centre can be found at www.euroguidance.rs.

 Activities of the National Euroguidance Centre